texhex/SQLSimplePS/README.md

 $sqls.Execute()
 ```

 When executed, *TestTable* will only contain one row.
-SQL Simple will execute all commands in a **single transaction** so either all the commands will work, or the transaction is rolled back and the database will be in the same state before the command (no changes are made).
+SQL Simple will execute all commands in a **single transaction** so either all the commands will work, or the transaction is rolled back, and the database will be in the same state before the command (no changes are made).

 Of course, you can also use ``AddMappingWithData()`` with several commands.
 But please note that each command requires their own mapping.